 This may come as a frustrating revelation given the Inheritance Act 1975 threatens to rewrite your Will and benefit those you deliberately excluded.

-If you would like to disinherit or deliberately exclude someone from your Will, then please contact Edward on 07368 526296 or email@example.com to get started and finished on leaving your legacy your way.
+If you would like to disinherit or deliberately exclude someone from your Will, then please contact us on 01865 507174 or at email@example.com to get started and finished on leaving your legacy your way.